Starters/ Starters, Salads, Soups

 1

-In a wok, heat sesame oil over medium heat
+In a wok, heat roasted sesame oil over medium heat.

 2

-Add all the vegetables (except for sprouts) and saute for 5 minutes.
-Mix in soya sauce and cook for a minute, season with white pepper, and stir gently.
+Add all the vegetables (except for the mung bean sprouts) and sauté for 5 minutes.
+Mix in the Kikkoman soya sauce, cook for one minute, season with white pepper, and stir gently.

 3

-Once veggies are half-cooked (tender but crunchy), remove from heat and set aside to cool.
-Once cooled, toss in the sprouts and mix with vegetables
+Once the vegetables are half-cooked (tender but still crunchy), remove from heat and set aside to cool.
+After cooling, toss in the mung bean sprouts and mix with the vegetables.

 4

-Place a rice paper sheet on a flat surface.
-Add 2 tsp of vegetable stuffing and roll the paper away from you.
+Place a rice paper sheet on a flat surface, add 2 teaspoons of the vegetable mixture, and roll the paper away from you.

 5

-Roll halfway and then fold the sides in.
+Roll the sheet halfway, then fold in the sides.
 Tuck and roll tightly to form a mini cylinder.
-Coat the end with some starch and seal it shut to prevent the roll from unraveling when fried.
+Coat the end with rice starch to seal it and prevent the roll from unraveling when fried.

 6

-Heat sesame oil in a skillet.
-Once hot, add the spring rolls in and fry for 5 to 6 minutes on each side, till golden brown.
-Alternatively, you can also bake these rolls at 400°F for 15 minutes.
+Heat roasted sesame oil in a skillet.
+Once hot, fry the spring rolls for 5 to 6 minutes on each side until golden brown.
+Alternatively, bake at 400°F for 15 minutes.

 Notes

-To store the spring rolls, place them in an air-tight container or zip lock pouch and freeze them.
-When required, remove them from the freezer and fry them immediately to prevent the rice paper from breaking.
+To store the spring rolls, place them in an airtight container or zip-lock pouch and freeze.
+When needed, remove them from the freezer and fry immediately to prevent the rice paper from breaking.

 You Might Also Like